Integration of Headwind MDM into a corporate network

 Here is the manual how to set up port forwarding when Headwind MDM is behind a firewall.

-Service deployed in LAN
+Service deployed on the LAN / closed network

 Since Headwind MDM doesn’t require any cloud services to work with, it can be installed in the local or private network.